Cetis/intelligent-campus/udd/booking.md

 ## START_TIME
 ### Description
-Time when the event starts, in HH:MM format.
+Time when the booked event starts, in HH:MM format.

 ## END_TIME
 ### Description
-Time when the event ends, in HH:MM format.
+Time when the booked event ends, in HH:MM format.

-## EVENT_PERIOD
+## BOOKING_PERIOD
 ### Description
-Period to which event relates (e.g. semester 1)
+Period to which booking relates (e.g. semester 1)

 ### Purpose
 Analytics